austintoddj/zoom/readme.md

 ### Registration

 Not every application will require users to register.
-You can toggle this feature on or off by setting `APP_REGISTRATION` to `true` or `false` in your `.env`  file.
+You can toggle this feature by setting `APP_REGISTRATION` to either `true` or `false` in your `.env`  file.

 ### PHP Secure Headers